olle/no-auth-for-you/README.md

 Demo-credentials are `user:user` or `admin:admin`.

-To run the app **without** the quick-fix workaround, simply flick the switch and start with the `disable-fix` profile.
+To run the app **without** the quick-fix workaround, simply flick the switch and start with the `without-fix` profile.

-    mvn spring-boot:run -Dspring.profiles.active=disable-fix
+    mvn spring-boot:run -Dspring.profiles.active=without-fix

 Have fun!